45krishmehta/VSD_INTERNSHIP_2026/README.md

 ### Tasks

 * Task 1: Compilation of C Program using GCC , SPIKE and RISC-V GCC Compiler
-* Task 2: Coming Soon
+* Task 2: SPIKE Simulation and Debugging using RISC-V GCC